samaradel/www_threefold/www.threefoldtoken.com/content/pto/pto.md

 ## Currencies Accepted

 Initially, we accept USD, EUR, GBP and BTC.
-At later stage, we will open up YEN, UAED, CHF and ETH.
+At a later stage, we will open up YEN, UAED, CHF and ETH.

 ## Use of Proceeds